MetaMask/test-dapp/README.md

 ### Requires Manual Deployment

-After merging or pushing to `master`, please run `yarn deploy` in the package root directory if the contents of the `dist/` directory have changed.
+After merging or pushing to `main`, please run `yarn deploy` in the package root directory if the contents of the `dist/` directory have changed.

 ### Elements Must Be Selectable by XPath